Was Johnny Depp Wasting Money Or Was Jack Sparrow Just Burying Treasure?

 Johnny Depp has made a lot of money over the years.
-The Jack Sparrow actor’s net worth is an estimated $400 million, according to The Richest.
-Just last year, Johnny earned $48 million, much of it from his role in Pirate’s of the Caribbean, reports Forbes.
+The Jack Sparrow actor’s net worth is an estimated $400 million according to The Richest.
+Just last year Johnny earned $48 million, much of it from his role in Pirate’s of the Caribbean, reports Forbes.
 Yet, the latest rumor is that Depp is broke and on the verge of bankruptcy, so there seems to be a bit of a discrepancy.

-Johnny Depp’s so-called financial scandal started when Depp allegedly discovered that his money management company, The Management Group, had neglected to pay Johnny’s property taxes resulting in $6 million in fines, according to the Daily Mail.
+Johnny Depp’s so-called financial scandal started when Depp allegedly discovered that his money management company, The Management Group, had neglected to pay Johnny’s property taxes resulting in $6 million in fines according to The Daily Mail.

-Johnny Depp further alleges that The Management Group defrauded him out of $40 million, according to USA Today.
+Johnny Depp further alleges that The Management Group defrauded him out of $40 million according to USA Today.
 The management group then lodged a counter suit alleging that the multi-talented actor, known for such roles as Jack Sparrow, The Mad Hatter, Willy Wonka, and Edward Scissorhands, was just spending his own money unwisely.
 Their case revealed certain aspects of Johnny’s alleged spending habits including his monthly wine purchases.

 Johnny Depp’s attorney clarified the situation with this statement quoted in the Daily Mail.